Disney Hotels on the Monorail: A Complete Guide to Disney World Monorail Resorts

 - Disney’s Grand Floridian Resort & Spa

+The other thing that makes these resorts so popular is how beautiful they are.
 All three of these resorts are Deluxe resorts, meaning they are among the priciest of Disney World resorts.
+But it also means these resorts have theming, dining, and amenities that are hard to beat.

 Disney’s Contemporary Resort